llivvv/Minecraft-database-project/README.md

 # 🎮 Minecraft Database

+Please refer to https://github.com/llivvv/Minecraft-db instead of this repository.
+Thank you!

 #### Welcome to our Minecraft-inspired database project!

 #### This database models the core elements of the game - players, blocks, items, mobs, worlds